calpoly-iandunn/csc476/syllabus.md

-## Assignments
+## Grading

-- 1 pair program (5% of final grade)
+- **5%**: One pair program lab
-  - OpenGL & C++ application
+  - OpenGL and C++ application
-- 2 follow-on individual programs (vfc and shadow mapping – 5% each)
+- **10%**: Two-three in-class workshop programs
-- One large team or individual final programming project (45% of final grade)
+- **45%**: One large team or individual final programming project
   - of your team’s choice (again using OpenGL and C++)
   - project must be approved by the instructor (see final project proposal & rubric)
-  - teams will be 1-6 people – see instructor for exceptions
+  - teams will be 4-6 people – see instructor for exceptions
   - all teams must meet in quarter deadlines (see syllabus for tentative deadlines)
-  - Note that individual assessment (grades) will be made via input from team members for each milestone.
+  - Note that individual assessment (grades) will be made via input from team members for each milestone
-- 2 individual programming technologies (14% of final grade, 7% each)
+- **14%**: Two individual programming technologies (7% each)
-  - OpenGL & C++ technologies integrated into group project
+  - OpenGL and C++ technologies integrated into group project
   - Code review required
-- 2 mid-term exams (10% of final grade each)
+- **20%**: Two mid-term exams (10% each)
-- Final game play assessment (2% of final grade)
+- **2%**: Final game play assessment
-- Participation (4% of final grade)
+- **4%**: Participation
-  - attend class/ talk in class or office hours interaction
+  - attend class/talk in class or office hours interaction

-Please see the program description for deadline details.
+Please see the course website for deadline details.
 There is a strict late policy for all assignments – no late programs/project demos will be accepted.